 Overall the development of the setter has been a continual learning exercise and we have been fortunate to have a team with different backgrounds, experience and skills.
-We have reached the stage now where we have realised that the most efficient way of working on this project is to just build ideas, trial them at sea, and then solve any problems that occur.
-Whilst flume tank work and mathematical modelling has been useful in calculating expected forces and suitable dimensions, it is hard to factor in all the variables using life-size designs.
+While flume tank work and mathematical modelling were useful in calculating expected forces and suitable dimensions, it proved hard to factor in all the variables using life-size designs.
 In future we would recommend the use of scale models, which would permit simulation of greater setting speeds and other fishing parameters in the flume tank.
-For novel projects such as the Kellian Line Setter, there is little theory to underpin development, unlike that which exists for other structures used in the marine environment.
-For further refinement of the Kellian Line Setter we believe it will be easier and cheaper to progressively build prototypes to evaluate and learn from each stage.
+For novel projects such as the Kellian Line Setter, there is little specific theory to underpin development, unlike that which exists for other structures used in the marine environment.
+During the course of this project we concluded that to further refine of the Kellian Line Setter it would be easier and cheaper to progressively build prototypes to evaluate and learn from each stage.
 A combination of TDRs, video camera footage, and measurements of tow-cable load and angle has allowed us to critically review each trip and prioritise alterations for further trialling in a systematic manner.

-Moving to a simpler design with less drag and no inherent instability has shown promising results in terms of setting gear and made manufacturing and alterations easier and cheaper.
-It also holds the advantage of being able to run gear through the setter from the port or starboard side
+Moving to a simpler design with less drag and no inherent instability led to promising results in terms of setting gear and made manufacturing and alterations easier and cheaper.
+It also had the advantage of being able to run gear through the setter from the port or starboard side.